GDG-UEM-Kolkata/.github/profile/README.md

-# GDG UEM Kolkata - Google Developer Group on Campus
+# GDG UEM Kolkata - Google Developer Groups on Campus

 Welcome to the official GitHub for **GDG UEM Kolkata**!
 This repository hosts projects, resources, and materials from our community events and activities.

 ## About Us

-GDG UEM Kolkata is a campus chapter of the Google Developer Group, focusing on helping students learn, share, and grow through hands-on experience with technologies like Web Development, Cloud Computing, Machine Learning, Android Development, and more.
+GDG UEM Kolkata is a campus chapter of the Google Developer Groups, focusing on helping students learn, share, and grow through hands-on experience with technologies like Web Development, Cloud Computing, Machine Learning, Android Development, and more.

 ## Projects